e2-dunstan/CGDGameJam2/Post-mortem.md

 The game would also benefit from more professional and fitting assets - including models, textures and animations - which are not possible to acquire in 2 weeks.

 Varied level design layouts for improved communication between multiple players

+With proper integration with FMOD, the audio system for the game could have been really improved with better quality sound effects as well as proper testing whilst the game was running.
+Also, it would have helped instead of coding in a dynamic fade in and fade out, FMOD handles that all for you so it would have made it easier to have better music and transitions in the game.

 #
 ## Gameplay